Discover our unique history, including our motto and coat of arms.

 The French motto "Qui cherche trouve" (Whoever seeks shall find) is a modern version of the La Trobe family motto.

 Today La Trobe is renowned for its academic excellence and research achievements.

-Over 100,000 students have graduated from La Trobe University thus far and have gone on to achieve great things in all walks of life, giving La Trobe its well deserved reputation.
+Over 200,000 students have graduated from La Trobe University thus far, and have gone on to achieve great things in all walks of life, giving us our well-deserved reputation.